 Crystal Frank, B.A.
 RD 2007, M.A.
 RD 2011

 I am alumni of both the B.A. and M.A.
 Rural Development programs, class of 2007/2011.
 I'm Di'haii Gwich'in from Arctic Village and Venetie, Alaska.

-Since graduation, I've worked for the College of Rural and Community Development and since 2013, became the Administrative Assistant for the Department of Alaska Native Studies and Rural Development.
-I've been working for UAF for six plus years as an Administrative professional and I really enjoy working with students and being a part of the DANSRD team.
+Since graduation, I've been the Administrative Assistant to the College of Rural and Community Development, also the Department of Alaska Native Studies and Rural Development.
+I'm currently the Graduate Student and Administrative Coordinator for Cross-Cultural Studies.
+I've been working for UAF for eight plus years as an Administrative professional and I really enjoy working with students and taking photographs of landscape in the free time.

 I'm also a transcriber and a translator in the Gwich'in language.
-For the past two years I've been working on the Caribou Anatomy Project transcribing Gwich'in stories.
+For two years I was working on the Caribou Anatomy Project transcribing Gwich'in stories.
 It helped me to learn so much more about my language and has given me the opportunity to strengthen my skills as a transcriber and translator.

 I encourage young people to be a part of the Alaska Native Studies and Rural Development Program because it has given me many great opportunities in my life.
 The faculty at DANSRD still continue to encourage me, push me out of my comfort zone and give me opportunities to grow.
 Other programs that have been a positive influence on me was the Rural Alaska Honors Institute and also an internship with the First Alaskans Institute.
 I encourage you to apply to these programs, it's worth it.

 Aimee Kniaziowski, B.A.
 RD 1997